It’s back! Sunday 27 May to Sunday 3 June 2018

 6.00am: Dawn Chorus Ride to Knavesmire Woods guided by local bird expert, Andy Chapman, from Sustrans

-11am: Ride to Paint a Mural on Foss Islands Path facilitated by local artist Liz Collier in partnership with Sustrans
+10.00am: Ride to Paint a Mural on Foss Islands Path, guided by local artist Liz Collier in partnership with Good Gym and Sustrans

 Sunday 3 June

-11am: Reimagining Your City for walking and cycling workshop at the Red Tower
+11 – 2pm: Reimagining Your City for Walking and Cycling Workshop and Walk at the Red Tower

 From 4pm: York Cycling Community Ride to celebrate World Bicycle Day!

-Booking: Please check the walk or ride page for further information.
-We prefer that you let us know you are going via the Facebook event link on that page so we have some idea of numbers.
+Booking: Please check the walk or ride event link for further information.
+We prefer that you let us know you are going via event link on that page so we have some idea of numbers.
 Thank you!